rrottmann/filewrangler/README.md

 action currently only supports expansion of the original filename via '{}'.

 However as simple shell scriptlets are being executed, you could use shell variables to your likings.
-Simply export them, so that they are available for the following command:
+Simply declare them, so that they are available for the following command:

 ~~~